fchampalimaud/cdc-speaker-calibration/README.md

 When using Visual Studio Code, it is recommended that you install the extensions from `.vscode/extensions.json`.

 To add dependencies, run `poetry add` instead of `pip install`.

+## Note
+Throughout the code, it is possible to find comments/documentation strings containing the "StC" acronym, which stands for "Subject to Change".